celo-org/docs/docs/cel2/l2-operator-guide.md

 For the `--syncmode` flag, use `--syncmode=consensus-layer` if you're using a snapshot and want blocks to be synced through the op-node.
 Alternatively, use `--syncmode=execution-layer` when using snap-syncing, and blocks will be synced by op-geth.

+You can check the logs running `docker logs -f op-node`.
 If you start op-node before op-geth, it will shut down after a few seconds if it cannot connect to its corresponding op-geth instance.
 This is normal behavior.
 It will run successfully once op-geth is running and it can connect to it.

 ### Running op-geth